The skewness of the distance-redshift relation in $\Lambda$CDM: Numerical results

 \subsection{The smoothing scale}

 The evaluation of the skewness, or any other 1-point function, is strongly sensitive to the non-linear nature of structure formation.
 However, by working in perturbation theory we know that our prediction will fail beyond the mildly non-linear scale.
 Therefore, our prediction can be compared to real observations only when the non-linear effects are filtered out, by introducing a smearing scale in real space of size $\rho$.
+In this regard, we use a spherical top-hat window function $\mathcal{W}(r,\rho)$ in real space.
 This procedure introduces a window function $W(k,\rho)$ in Fourier space given by

 which affects the power spectrum as